cap76/intro-machine-learning-2019B/docs/04-nearest-neighbours.md

 <div class="figure" style="text-align: center">
 <img src="04-nearest-neighbours_files/figure-html/simDataBinClassTrainTest-1.png" alt="Scatterplots of the simulated training and test data sets that will be used in the demonstration of binary classification using _k_-nn" width="50%" /><img src="04-nearest-neighbours_files/figure-html/simDataBinClassTrainTest-2.png" alt="Scatterplots of the simulated training and test data sets that will be used in the demonstration of binary classification using _k_-nn" width="50%" />
-<p class="caption">Scatterplots of the simulated training and test data sets that will be used in the demonstration of binary classification using _k_-nn</p>
+<p class="caption">(\#fig:simDataBinClassTrainTest)Scatterplots of the simulated training and test data sets that will be used in the demonstration of binary classification using _k_-nn</p>
 </div>